milomg/reactively/Reactive-algorithms.md

 Reactivity is the future of JS frameworks!
 Reactivity allows you to write lazy variables that are efficiently cached and updated.
-Reactivity libraries are catching on for good reason.
 If you're looking for a new way to write faster JavaScript, consider reactivity.

 I've been working on a new fine grained reactivity libary called